pascalallen/DockerSymfony/README.md

-# Pascal Allen
+# Sample Docker Symfony App

-My personal website.
-Fully containerized PHP and React web application.
-(WORK IN PROGRESS)
+Fully containerized sample web application on PHP version 8 with a Symfony API backend, and a React + SASS frontend.
+Docker containers for MySQL, NGINX, and PHP-FPM.

 ## Prerequisites